-We’ve been fighting with our stuff these last few weeks.
-It’s been getting me down.
-I haven’t written about stuff lately; I’ve been shredding it, organizing it, recycling it, boxing it up, throwing it out, giving it away, … And truthfully?
+We’ve been fighting with our stuff these last few weeks, and it’s been getting me down.
+I haven’t written about stuff lately: I’ve been shredding it, organizing it, recycling it, boxing it up, throwing it out, giving it away, … And truthfully?

 It doesn’t look like I’ve done anything.